theZeriax/goip/README.md

 Every time someone visits the URL, the code will send an email to you.

-**DON'T USE IT WITHOUT THE VISITOR'S PERMISSION, IT'S ONLY FOR TESTING AND EDUCATIONAL PURPOSE!**
+**DON'T USE IT WITHOUT THE VISITOR'S PERMISSION, IT'S ONLY FOR TESTING PURPOSES!**

 ## Installation